 Alchemy’s Daughter is the story of Santina Pietra, who lives in medieval San Gimignano.
-Santina cares only for Calandrino, a brilliant young scholar who is preoccupied with his ancient alchemical texts.
+Santina is somewhat obsessed with Calandrino, a brilliant young scholar who is, unfortunately for Santina, preoccupied with his ancient alchemical texts.
 Soon Santina meets Trotula, the village midwife, who challenges her to forget Calandrino and become the woman she is meant to be.
-Some say she is a victim of the midwife’s spell, but Santina is determined to follow in Trotula’s footsteps even as calamities strike.apprentices to the mysterious village midwife, a suspected witch.
-Alchemy’s Daughter will be released in May 2015.
+Some say she is a victim of the midwife’s spell, but Santina is determined to follow in Trotula’s footsteps even as calamities strike.

-Nonna’s Book of Mysteries is the story of Emilia Serafini, who wants is to learn to paint so that she can become an artist.
+Nonna’s Book of Mysteries tells the tale of Emilia Serafini, who wants to learn to paint and become an artist.
 But painters’ apprenticeships for young women do not exist in the Florence of Renaissance Italy.
 The odds appear stacked against her until she receives a fascinating book, A Manual to the Science of Alchemy, which once belonged to her grandmother.
-Infused with ancient mysticism, Nonna’s Book of Mysteries is an exciting portrait of a young woman who defies convention and seeks her destiny.
+Infused with ancient mysticism, Nonna’s Book of Mysteries is the portrait of a young woman who defies convention and seeks her destiny.